spacer

 Colic

-An inflammation of the skin (blistered red, itchy and often weeping) which is usually caused by contact with chemicals found in cosmetics, perfume, jewellery and clothing as well as some plants.
+An inflammation of the skin (blistered red, itchy and often weeping), which is usually caused by contact with chemicals found in cosmetics, perfume, jewellery and clothing, and some plants.

 Desensitisation

 A small mite invisible to the naked eye.
-Widely distributed in homes.
-It is a major cause of asthma & allergic rhinitis (hay fever).
+Dust mites are widely distributed in homes and dust mite allergy is a major cause of asthma and allergic rhinitis (hay fever).

 Eczema